cr3you/esp32-ewn-box-opener/README.md

 Example online flashing tool (open in chromium based browser like Chrome, Opera..) https://espressif.github.io/esptool-js/

-After flashing set up your board using this guide: [Setting up the wifi and APIkey](README.md#setting-up-the-wifi-and-apikey)
+After flashing set up your board using this website: https://cr3you.github.io/esp32-ewn-box-opener/

 ## Importing project.
 **The easiest way to import is to have VSCode (Visual Studio Code editor) installed with PlatformIO extension on your computer.**